For many kids, an ice cream sundae or a cool glass of milk at lunch means an afternoon of cramps, gas, and diarrhea.

 Lactose intolerance is more common among people of Asian, African, Native American, and Hispanic descent.

-Doctors typically diagnose lactose intolerance through a simple hydrogen breath test.
+Doctors usually diagnose lactose intolerance through a simple hydrogen breath test.
 A person blows into a tube to give a sample of the breath, then gives another sample after drinking a lactose solution or eating a lactose-containing food.

 If someone has a lactose intolerance, the test will show that there is a higher than average level of hydrogen and methane in the breath.
 That's because undigested lactose leads to higher levels of these gases in the system, which can be detected in the breath.

-In addition to the breath test, doctors usually do a physical exam and take a full medical history to rule out other medical conditions.
+Besides the breath test, doctors usually do a physical exam and take a full medical history to rule out other medical conditions.

 Problems digesting lactose can also occur in people with other diseases of the gastrointestinal tract, such as celiac disease, a condition in which the intestine becomes damaged due to the person's abnormal sensitivity to gluten (a protein found in wheat and certain other grains).